zaiisao/Documentation/en/Agora Platform/token.md

 1. When a client app calls an Agora API for certain functions, such as joining a channel, the client app needs to fill in the generated token, the user name, the channel name, and other information.
 2. After the Agora server receives the token and other information, it authenticates the user's identity and decides if the user have the permission to join the channel.
 If the authentication is passed, the user can successfully join the channel and use the Agora services.
 3. Token has expiration time.
-Once the token expires, it becomes invalid, and you need to generate a new token on your app server.
-Use the new token for joining a channel or using the Agora services.
+Once the token expires, it becomes invalid, and you need to generate a new token on your app server and call `renewToken`.

 ## <a name="appid_token"></a>Use either an App ID or a token for authentication